Frequently Asked Questions

 Expect a conversation between equals.

 I’m not above you, and I’m not here to fix you.
-I ask real questions, sometimes hard ones, but never from judgment.
+I ask real and sometimes difficult questions, but never from judgment.

 With time, I want you to see me as a clear, steady presence.
-Someone you can speak freely with, without editing.
+Someone you can speak freely with, without editing or performing.

 If we’re doing it right, we’ll probably end up laughing.
-Not because things aren’t serious but because humor cuts through heaviness, breaks tension, and reminds you that you’re still human.
-Laughter isn’t the goal, but it’s a sign we’ve built something authentic.
+Not because things aren’t serious but because humor cuts through heaviness and breaks tension.
+Laughter isn’t the goal, but it’s a sign we’re headed in the right direction.

 What types of clients do you work with?